 I consider my decision to leave home and do an Australian working holiday, as possibly the best decision I’ve ever made!

 Not only did I discover an amazing country, but I also awoke a passion for travel, that I didn’t know I had!

 From Melbourne to Uluru, there are many reasons to visit Australia, and these are a few of the amazing places to see.

 But, there are also a number of hidden gems that you should definitely shouldn’t miss out on when travelling Australia!

 100 reasons to visit Australia

 Coming from England, this was high on the list of factors that influenced my decision to travel to Australia!
 There is no getting away from it, the weather in Australia is fantastic!

-Finding the best time to visit Australia is useful, it can get ridiculously hot, and yes wet season is poo, and yes, Melbourne’s weather does defy logic, but it’s better than being at home right?
+Finding the best time to visit Australia is useful.
+It can get ridiculously hot, and yes the wet season is poo, and yes, Melbourne’s weather does defy logic!
+However, it’s better than being at home right?

 The beaches in Australia are fantastic!
 Golden sand and clear blue ocean, what’s not to love!
 This applies to virtually all the beaches as well!
 Picking the best beaches in Australia is a fool’s game, which is probably why I tried to do just that here!

 The beach is a central part of life in Australia, and it’s not hard to see why, when they’re so beautiful!
 Visiting the beach is an essential part of any Australian bucket list!